ronboger/ronboger.github.io/about.md

 title: About
 ---

 Hey there!
 My name is Ron Boger.
-I currently work as a Tech Lead on ML/Bio problems at [X](https://x.company), Google's moonshot laboratory.
 I don't identify as being anything, but am most frequently identified by others as a scientist, engineer, polyglot, artist, and entrepreneur.

-In the past, I was a machine learning scientist at [System1 Biosciences](https://system1.bio), the founder and director of [MedHacks](http://medhacks.org), a researcher in the [VisionLab](http://vision.jhu.edu) at Johns Hopkins University, a machine learning engineer at [Flipboard](http://about.flipboard.com), a [KPCB Fellow](http://kpcbfellows.com), a piano performance student at the Peabody Conservatory, among other things.
+In the past, I worked as a Tech Lead on ML/Bio problems at [X](https://x.company) (Google's moonshot laboratory), was a machine learning scientist at [System1 Biosciences](https://system1.bio), the founder and director of [MedHacks](http://medhacks.org), a researcher in the [VisionLab](http://vision.jhu.edu) at Johns Hopkins University, a machine learning engineer at [Flipboard](http://about.flipboard.com), a [KPCB Fellow](http://kpcbfellows.com), a piano performance student at the Peabody Conservatory, among other things.

 I completed my Master's studies in Computer Science at [Johns Hopkins University](http://jhu.edu) in May 2017, where I also concurrently did my undergraduate studies in Biomedical Engineering and Mathematics.

 I was born in the beautiful city of Tel Aviv, Israel, and grew up in Baltimore, Maryland.
 I've also lived in San Francisco, Buenos Aires, San Carlos de Bariloche (Argentina), and Neot Semedar (Israel) - this list will grow over time.
 I love languages, and speak fluent English, Hebrew, Spanish, Portuguese, and French - this list will also grow over time.

-More about me via my [LinkedIn profile](http://www.linkedin.com/in/ronboger), [Twitter](https://twitter.com/ronboger), [projects](/projects), [Github](https://github.com/ronboger/), and [Goodreads profile](https://www.goodreads.com/user/show/69825193-ron-boger).
+More about me via my [LinkedIn profile](http://www.linkedin.com/in/ronboger), [Twitter](https://twitter.com/ronboger), [projects](/projects), [Github](https://github.com/ronboger/), [Google Scholar](https://scholar.google.com/citations?hl=en&user=qU-JFvMAAAAJ&view_op=list_works&gmla=AJsN-F72Q1LWWriD4HTIOwQYufVuVzVkKjCc_eu10egh8sp8oFvXdpGHbt_cgXUyKtZ-6z7j-tzsdUp66oWilIWrI8YJwqfp1Tnz6e6fC0iwICQdiIvGWoA), and [Goodreads profile](https://www.goodreads.com/user/show/69825193-ron-boger).
 Feel free to contact me at ronnyb - at - jhu - dot - edu.

 <!-- On the side, I'm really interested in the below areas - if they're things you like to chat about, drop me a line! -->